lfcd2/QES_Lent_Practicals/README.md

 [This](lfcd2OceanTools) folder provides modified versions of [Oscars' plot functions](https://github.com/Quantitative-Environmental-Science/OceanTools), as well as other minor streamlining functions.

+[Changes](Changes.md) made to the model

-Note: I have added lots of annotations to Oscar's code and reformatted to improve readability.
+Note: I have also added lots of annotations to Oscar's code and reformatted to improve readability.